Dictionary Learning under Symmetries via Group Representations: Learning SO(3) Invariant Dictionaries

 In the second experiment, we repeat the same experimental set-up but for $j=2$ (the number of data-points is $50$, and the choice of regularization parameter is $0.1$).
 This time, the ambient (real) dimension is $50$, which is substantial compared to the amount of data.
 Nevertheless, by incorporating the appropriate symmetries, our framework succeeds at recovering the correct $\phi^\star$.

-We conducted our experiments on a 4th Generation Intel Core i7 at 2.9 GHz.
-We solve the SDPs for dictionary learning with symmetries (our method) and the SOCPs in the baseline comparison (dictionary learning) -- these correspond to Step 6 (i) -- using the SDPT3 solver \cite{sdpt3:1,sdpt3:2} running on a CVX parser \cite{gb08,cvx} implemented in MATLAB.
+In the third experiment, we repeat the same experimental set-up for $j \in \{1,2\}$, but with {\em noisy} data.
+To each entry of the data matrix, we add gaussian complex noise $\epsilon_R + i \epsilon_C$, where $\epsilon_R,\epsilon_C$ are drawn from the normal distribution $\mathcal{N}(0,\sigma^2)$, and with varying levels of $\sigma$.
+The purpose of this experiment is to investigate if our method is robust to noise.

+We present the results from this numerical experiment in Figure \ref{fig:noisyerrors}.
+We make some brief remarks: First, the recovery of the generating atom becomes substantially more difficult, but nevertheless possible especially at low levels of noise.
+Generally speaking, we need more iterations to obtain a reasonable estimate of the generating atom.
+The distance between the generating atom and the recovered estimate increases with the level of noise.
+We emphasize that the number of data-points ($50$) is rather modest in comparison to the number of parameters to be estimated.
+It would be interesting to see if the accuracy of the recovered atom improves with substantially more data.

-The numerical experiment shows that we were able to recover the ground truth dictionary elements correctly despite implementing a relaxation of the atomic norm in our procedure.
-This suggests an interesting direction in our framework -- namely, that applying a convex outer or inner approximation, and especially one that is computationally easier to express, may yield comparable results.
+In summary, the numerical experiments show that we were able to recover the ground truth dictionary elements correctly despite implementing a relaxation of the atomic norm in our procedure.
+The numerical results also suggest that our method exhibits some level of robustness to noise.
+These observations suggest an interesting direction in our framework -- namely, that applying a convex outer or inner approximation, and especially one that is computationally easier to express, may yield comparable results.